-Timor-Leste became a Party to the Convention on Biological Diversity (CBD) on 8 January 2007, upon its ratification by the National Parliament.
-As a Party to the CBD, Timor-Leste has undertaken a national process to develop the NBSAP by engaging all sectors of the country to achieve the objectives of the CBD.
+Timor-Leste became a Party to the Convention on Biological Diversity on 8 January 2007, upon its ratification by the National Parliament.
+As a Party to the Convention, Timor-Leste has undertaken a national process to develop its National Biodiversity Strategy and Action Plan by engaging all sectors of the country to achieve the objectives of the Convention.

-The NBSAP uses the ecosystems approach in efforts toward the maintenance of ecosystems services and functions; provision of food, water and fuel; improvement of cultural services; restoration of habitat; regulation of climate; and pollination or dispersal
+The Strategy uses the ecosystem approach and considers the maintenance of ecosystems services and functions, including among others, provision of food, water and fuel; cultural services; habitat provision; climate regulation, pollination or seed dispersal.

-As a continuous process that would consolidate the actions and aspirations of Timor-Leste towards a sustainable future, the NBSAP comprises a living planning document that compiles national laws, plans, programmes and projects; a biodiversity communication and public awareness strategy; a Clearing House Mechanism that will serve as platform for information and knowledge management on biodiversity to aid in policy decision-making, and a funding plan to conserve and sustainably use the country's biodiversity in an equitable manner.
+As a continuous process that would consolidate the actions and aspirations of Timor-Leste towards a sustainable future, the Strategy comprises a living planning document that compiles national laws, plans, programmes and projects, a biodiversity communication and public awareness strategy, a Clearinghouse Mechanism, which will serve as platform for information and knowledge management on biodiversity to aid in policy decision-making, and a funding plan to conserve and sustainably use the country's biodiversity in an equitable manner.

-The NBSAP also outlines Timor-Leste's strategy to ratify and implement the Nagoya Protocol on Access to Genetic Resources and Benefit-Sharing to achieve the third objective of the CBD.
-The country would need a systematic capacity-building strategy to achieve this, protect its sovereign resources and provide benefits to its people.
+The document also outlines Timor-Leste's strategy to ratify and implement the Nagoya Protocol on Access to Genetic Resources and Benefit-Sharing - to achieve the third objective of the Convention on Biological Diversity.
+The country would need a systematic capacity-building strategy to achieve this, protect its sovereign resources and provide benefits to all Timorese people.

-The NBSAP covers four major sections: (1) the context that describes the wealth and threats to biodiversity; (2) the strategy that defines the vision and priority strategic goals; (3) the action plan that specifies the key milestones and the plan for capacitybuilding on biodiversity; and (4) the implementation plan, the coordinating mechanism and the monitoring system.
-This last section features the Communication, Education and Public Awareness Strategy to systematically promote the values of biodiversity and the Clearing House Mechanism.
+The Strategy covers four major sections: (1) the context describing the wealth and threats to biodiversity; (2) the strategy defining the vision and priority strategic goals; (3) the action plan, specifying the key milestones and Timor-Leste's Plan for capacity-building on biodiversity; and (4) the implementation plan, including the coordinating mechanism and monitoring system.
+This last section features the Communication, Education and Public Awareness Strategy to systematically promote the values of biodiversity and the Clearinghouse Mechanism.